-If you’re wondering, is a trucking career right for you, as you ponder getting into the profession.
+If you’re wondering if a trucking career is right for you, as you ponder getting into the profession.
 Or perhaps you’re in the middle of a truck driver training program, and having second thoughts about your new career choice.

 To help ease and settle your mind, here’s a few thoughts and personal experiences of mine that may be of interest to you.

 I’ve been in trucking now for nearly 40 years.
 One thing I can say for sure, I looked forward to driving almost every single day.
 That’s because the reason I got into this job in the first place…… I loved to drive.

 I can honestly say that I didn’t look forward to the days when I had to drive in the eastern seaboard area or in the province of Quebec.

 But other than those days, all of the rest of the driving was good.
 (Having said that, I’d suggest to get on board with a trucking company which runs the areas where you’d like to drive.)